 In addition, life changes can also affect the duration of spousal support.
 If someone remarries or has a live-in partner, most awards will end.
 This is true even if the recipient spouse did not receive enough payments allowing for rehabilitation.

-Finally, you should know that while spousal support is normally not thought of as permanent, there may be situations in which a court orders support payments for life.
+While spousal support is normally not thought of as permanent, there may be situations where a court orders support payments for life.
 This is often true when a spouse is elderly or has health problems, and there is no real chance for that individual to rejoin the workforce.